wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 * Uploading and installing content packages via CRX package manager or Sling Launchpad with [Composum console][composum]
 * Downloading and extracting content packages via CRX package manager or Sling Launchpad with [Composum console][composum]

-The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior for the Adobe plugin, so for a lot of use cases it can be used as drop-in replacement.
+The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior with the Adobe plugin, so for a lot of use cases it can be used as drop-in replacement.
 However some goals and features are missing.
 See [this wiki page](https://wcm-io.atlassian.net/wiki/x/-HkIAw) for a comparison.

 #### `package` goal